 3. After Jesus was baptized and filled with the Holy Spirit, what did the Spirit lead him to do?
 Luke 4:1.
 After his victory over the satanic temptations, was he drained of power?
 Verse 14.
 What did he tell the people that the Spirit was leading him to do?
 Verse 18.
 What emotion filled him because of the Holy Spirit?
 Luke 10:21.

 4. John tells us that God gave Jesus the Holy Spirit without limit (John 3:34).
-He was filled and led by the Spirit in all his work.
+Jesus was filled and led by the Spirit in all his work.
 One work in particular showed that he was empowered by the Spirit.
 What did that miracle prove?
-Matt.
-12:28.
-In his ministry, how did Jesus fulfill a prophecy about God's Spirit?
+Matthew 12:28.
+In his ministry, how did Jesus fulfill a prophecy about God’s Spirit?
 Verses 15-18.

-Comment: Jesus' comment about "blasphemy against the Spirit" (v.
-31) refers to people who become enemies of God (Isa.
-63:10).
+Jesus’ comment about “blasphemy against the Spirit” (verse 31) refers to people who become enemies of God (Isaiah 63:10).
 The Pharisees became worse than unbelievers — they were actively resisting the power of God.
-By calling Jesus' power satanic, they were fighting against God, making themselves enemies of the only power able to lead them to salvation and forgiveness.
+By calling Jesus’ power satanic, they were fighting against God, making themselves enemies of the only agent able to lead them to salvation and forgiveness.

 5. What did John the Baptist predict that Jesus would do with the Spirit?
 John 1:33.
 When was this done?
 John 7:39.
 Is it Jesus who sends the Spirit, or is it the Father?
 Luke 11:13; John 4:10; 7:37; 14:16, 26; 15:26; 16:7.